Mave9055/from-the-storm-to-the-fire/chapters/chapter-18-learning-regulation.md

 It happens through repetition.

 I started small.
 Almost insultingly small.
 Slowing my breathing when my chest tightened.
 Putting my feet on the floor and naming what I could see.
-Taking breaks before exhaustion forced them.
-Letting my body move instead of freezing it in place.
+Taking breaks before exhaustion forced them. **Letting my body move instead of freezing it in place.**

 None of it felt impressive.

 Some of it felt pointless.

 But something subtle shifted.
-My reactions didn’t vanish, but they softened.
+My reactions didn't vanish, but they softened.
 The edge dulled.
-I noticed space where there hadn’t been any before—a half-second pause between trigger and response.
+I noticed space where there hadn't been any before—a half-second pause between trigger and response.

 That pause mattered.

 It meant my nervous system was learning a new option.

+---

+## Movement as the Antidote to Stillness

+What I didn't realize at first was that these small movements—breathing, feet on the floor, shifting my posture—were the **direct opposite of the traumatic freeze response** I'd learned as a child.

+In the NICU, in the glass box, in the moments of violence, **I didn't move.
+My body locked.** Stillness was survival.
+Silence was safety.
+Movement meant risk.

+Regulation wasn't just about calming down.
+It was about **teaching my body that it was finally safe to move again.**

+**Movement as the antidote to mandated stillness.** Not grand gestures.
+Not performance.
+Just the quiet reclaiming of agency over a body that had been trained to freeze.

+Every breath I chose to slow was a counter-lesson to the breath I'd held in terror.
+Every time I planted my feet and named what I could see, I was proving to my nervous system that I was no longer trapped behind the transparent wall, watching life happen somewhere else.

+This wasn't just coping.
+It was **rebuilding from the ground up.**

 I learned that regulation isn’t about suppressing emotion.
 It’s about staying present *with* it.
 Letting sensations rise and fall without immediately escaping, numbing, or overfunctioning.